-Are poison ivy plants taking over your land?
-They are poisonous plants that can cause itchy and painful rashes upon contact.
-These notorious plants are also known for growing vastly on a wide variety of soil types and can even withstand flooding.
-They can really get on your nerves and frustration might lead you to use chemicals just trying to eradicate them fast.
+Is poison ivy taking over your land?
+It is a poisonous plant that can cause itchy and painful rashes upon contact, and is also known for growing on a wide variety of soil types and withstanding flooding.
+Maybe the nerves and frustration might lead you to use chemicals just to eradicate it fast.
 Chemical and herbicides can cause more harm than good both to the soil and to your health.
-So, what other option do you have aside from these chemicals that can also do the job?.
-The best option is an all-natural, homemade poison ivy killer that can effectively eradicate these annoying plants.
-The key to complete eradication of these nuisance of plants is through diligent application of this homemade poison ivy killer.
-Try this recipe and check out other natural and soil-friendly ways of eradicating these plants.
+So, what other option do you have?
+The best option is an all-natural, homemade poison ivy killer to effectively eradicate the annoying plants.
+The key to completely eradicate this nuisance is through diligent application of this homemade poison ivy killer.
+Try this recipe to check out other natural and soil-friendly ways of eradicating these plants.

 Homemade Poison Ivy Killer Recipe

-This homemade poison ivy killer recipe is especially effective for young poison ivy plants.
-It can cause complete eradication as their roots are not yet well established like that of the older ones.
+This homemade poison ivy killer recipe is especially effective for younger poison ivy plants, as their roots are not yet well established like those of the older ones.
 For older poison ivy plants, it is also effective but the plants have a chance of growing back since they are more deep-rooted and are harder to kill.
-Just repeat the application until the plants’ roots get too tired of growing back new leaves and eventually they will die.
+Just repeat the application until the roots get too tired of growing back – eventually they will die.
 Good thing this is an all-natural recipe, so the repeated application will not post any harm to your health.
-Just a reminder to carefully use it beside plants that you want to keep as this mixture can cause them to die, too.
+Just remember to use it carefully beside plants that you want to keep as this mixture can cause them to die, too.

 - vinegar, 3 cups

 - salt, 1/2 cup

 - liquid detergent or soap, 1 tablespoon

 1. Combine 3 cups vinegar and 1/2 cup salt.